Dual-stream attention-guided learning for weakly supervised whole slide image classification: Method

 \subsection{Overall Framework}

-\subsubsection{DSAGL architecture}
+\subsubsection{DSAGL Architecture}

 To enable efficient and interpretable pathological image classification, we propose a Dual-Stream Attention-Guided Learning framework (DSAGL) for weakly supervised learning.
-As illustrated in Fig.~\ref{fig:Overall network}, the DSAGL architecture comprises two main components: a feature extraction module and a dual-stream network consisting of a teacher branch and a student branch.
+As illustrated in Fig.~\ref{fig:Overall network}, the DSAGL architecture comprises two main components: a feature extraction module and a dual-stream network consisting of a teacher stream and a student stream.
 Specifically, we first adopt the Vision-aware Skip-connected Selective Mamba encoder (VSSMamba) to extract initial instance-level features from the input patches.
-These features are then independently processed by the teacher and student branches.
-In the teacher branch, we introduce the Fusion-Attentive Scale-Aware (FASA) module to generate bag-level predictions and compute attention scores, which are subsequently used to construct high-quality instance-level pseudo labels.
-The student branch focuses on fine-grained instance-level classification, guided by the pseudo labels provided by the teacher.
-Through an alternating training strategy between the two branches, DSAGL enables efficient collaborative feature learning and semantic alignment under weak supervision.
+These features are then independently processed by the teacher and student streams.
+In the teacher stream, we introduce the Fusion-Attentive Scale-Aware (FASA) module to generate bag-level predictions and compute attention scores, which are subsequently used to construct high-quality instance-level pseudo labels.
+The student stream focuses on fine-grained instance-level classification, guided by the pseudo labels provided by the teacher.
+Through an alternating training strategy between the two streams, DSAGL enables efficient collaborative feature learning and semantic alignment under weak supervision.